AmirMohammad2003/AmirMohammad2003/README.md

   <h5>A Computer Engineering undergraduate student at K. N. Toosi University Of Technology</h5>
 </div>

-- 🔭 I’m currently working on some hobby projects on various fields in web development to gain more experience.
+- 🔭 I’m currently working on a small programming language.
-- 🌱 I’m currently learning Front-End development since i am a backend developer and i want to be able to design my hobby projects.
+- 🌱 I’m currently learning DevOps Engineering, GraphQL, elixir and the principles of compiler design.
-- I’m interested in Django framework but sometimes flask just works better for me.
 <!--

 Here are some ideas to get you started: